 - Having managed your own project enough to know what you aren’t good at doing on your own.

 But I digress, as I am wont to do.

 Most music managers I’ve met have fallen into a few basic categories:

 1) Friends and acquaintances that artists know and trust– preferably ones that are responsible, personable, business minded and willing to part with their time because they believe in you.
 Do you know that guy who is just always around you at shows and in the studio that everyone knows and likes?
 That guy.

 2) Professional music executives – people who do music management full time or do music business related work for a living and have connections, experience and leverage that make them able to help aspiring artists.

 3) Momagers and Dadagers

-4) Wealthy individuals who love music and want to be in the music business for any number of reasons.
-Maybe no one CC’d them on the memo that it isn’t as sexy as it seems.
+4) Wealthy individuals who love music and want to be in the music industry for any number of reasons.
 Let’s just call them “investors / managers.”

 My experience has been best with types one and two but there are exceptions to every rule.